MoKITUL-FH-Erfurt/moira/README.md

 Dev containers may be used for Python, Node.js and Task support.

 An example Moodle development environment will be provided soon.

+If you wish to use docker you can refer to the example setup provided in the [How to setup](#️-how-to-setup) section fo this readme.

 ### 📦 Components